ServiceInnovationLab/staging-site/_process/process-discovery.md

 A research discovery is a substantial piece of research investigation and evidencing.
 It is applicable to complex issues that fall within but are not limited to, a ‘Life Event’.

 * Action: in-depth research into the subject matter.
 Capability uplift of an external team (where applicable), co-design, collaboration and outreach.
-Embed evidencecial design rigor, apply quantitative and qualitative research and evidencing.
+Embed evidential design rigor, apply quantitative and qualitative research and evidencing.
 * Deliverable: A research discovery document with findings and next steps actions.
 Reports of all the evidence and findings.
 Suggestion on areas to develop further through a Design Discovery.
 * Outcome: At the end of this discovery.
 Time will be taken to drawn up a ‘Project Roadmap’.
 The roadmap builds on the project scope document and details all the operational requirements to meet the outcomes defined and agreed in from the research discovery.